 Approximately 10-12 Travelers

-A very important feature of our Patagonia adventures is the limited group size, as nature exploration is best experienced with small groups of travelers.
+An important feature of our Patagonia adventure is the limited group size, as nature is best encountered in the quieter, lower-impact presence of fewer travelers.

 Our Private Leaders

 This immersion in the spectacular scenery and wildlife of the Southern Andes and Torres del Paine National Park is most fully enjoyed on foot.
 Weather is extremely variable in Patagonia, and travelers should be prepared to experience the possibility of high winds, intense sun, heavy rain and very cold temperatures.
 Though most hiking activities are moderate in terms of difficulty and exertion, participants should have a high energy level to maximize enjoyment of this itinerary.
 Guests must have the ability to walk a minimum of 4 miles over hilly, uneven terrain that occasionally traverses wet or slippery surfaces.
 Typical walks are 3–6 miles in length (though opportunities for longer and/or more strenuous hikes are occasionally offered) in order to access areas of exceptional scenic beauty.
 In most cases, we can accommodate a slower or shorter alternative for travelers who prefer a less demanding route; but to reiterate, all guests must be able to walk a minimum of 4 miles over natural terrain in order to fully appreciate this itinerary.
 Elevations generally range between 500 and 2,000 feet above sea level.
 Since Patagonia encompasses such a large area, and we aim to see as much of its natural beauty as possible, we also spend a moderate amount of time in vehicles driving between locations.
 Most days include drives of 2 hours or less, with stops along the way, although with stops along the way, although a few days involve 4- to 8-hour drives between major itinerary destinations..